OpenTTD/OpenTTD/readme.txt

 6.0) Configuration File:
 ---- -------------------
 The configuration file for OpenTTD (openttd.cfg) is in a simple windows-like .INI format.
 It's mostly undocumented.
+Almost all settings can be changed ingame by using the 'Configure patches' window.

 7.0) Compiling:
 ---- ----------
 Windows:
   You need Microsoft Visual Studio 6 or .NET.
 Open the project file and it should build automatically.
-In case you don't build with SDL, you need to remove WITH_SDL from the project settings.
+In case you want to build with SDL support you need to add WITH_SDL to the project settings.
-  (see also docs/Readme_Windows_MSVC6.0.txt)
+  PNG (WITH_PNG) and ZLIB (WITH_ZLIB) support is enabled by default.
+For these to work you need their development files.
+Best is to download the openttd-useful.zip file from SourceForge under the File tab.
+Put the header files into your compiler's include/ directory and the library (.lib) files into the lib/ directory.
+For more help with VS6 see docs/Readme_Windows_MSVC6.0.txt.

   You can also build it using the Makefile with MSys/MingW or Cygwin/MingW.
   Please read the Makefile for more information.